IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ### Example
-TBD - The map shows the location of the objected represented in the image, the Laocoön bronze by Giovanni Battista Foggini, on display at the Getty Center.
+The map shows the location of the object represented in the image, the Laocoön bronze by Giovanni Battista Foggini, on display at the Getty Center.
-The Manifest below is of an image of the Laocoön bronze by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is  displayed.
 The Manifest contains one Canvas with a photograph painted onto it.
-The `navPlace` property in the Manifest stores geographic information from the photograph. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
-These GeoJSON features are rendered as geometric shapes by a web-based map platform.
-Often, data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
-Web mapping platforms typically offer built in display functionality for metadata contained in `properties`.
+The `navPlace` property in the Manifest stores geographic information about the photograph. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
+These GeoJSON features are rendered as geometric shapes by a web mapping platform.
+Data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON, but this is not a required step for seeing the shape on the map.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}